GaaraZhu/unichat/README.md

 # Unichat

-A bot that connects different IM services.
+It connects Slack with other IM services, like WeChat, Line(future release) and etc.

 ## Install